OpenSPP/documentation_code/README.md

 OpenSPP is an open-source project that aims to streamline the management of social protection programs.
 It can be used on its own or in conjunction with other services.

+The repository will contain the code examples used in the OpenSPP Documentation.

 ## OpenSPP